awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/reports-and-data-feed.md

 Daily business report
  Lists the daily usage by AWS customers and projects the estimated revenue that is expected from customer usage\.

+Disbursement report
+Lists the money that was collected and disbursed to you for usage of your software product since your previous disbursement\.

 Monthly billed revenue report
  Lists the revenue that has been billed to customers for usage of your software product, based on hourly usage\.
 The report also lists any annual and monthly fees that are billed to customers\.

 Sales compensation report
  Lists monthly billed revenue with additional customer information that isn't in the standard monthly billed revenue report\.
 This report is available only if you're enrolled in the [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md)\.

-Monthly disbursement report
-Lists the money that was collected and disbursed to you for usage of your software product since your previous disbursement\.

 US sales and use tax report
  Reports on US sales and use tax that are calculated for your products\.
 It's part of the AWS Marketplace tax calculation service\.